derpcoderz/derpcoderz/README.md

 - 👋 Hi, I’m @derpcoderz
+Follow me on krunker for shoutout
 - 👀 I’m interested in ...
+Hacking/krunker
 - 🌱 I’m currently learning ...
+Hacking (duh)
 - 💞️ I’m looking to collaborate on ...
+Nothing
 - 📫 How to reach me ...
+Yo mammas grocery store

 <!---
 derpcoderz/derpcoderz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.